outline/tiley/README.md

 ## Hosting

-We recommend running your own instance of Tiley, however there is an instance running on the Heroku free plan at https://tiley.herokuapp.com that you are welcome to use for low traffic applications.
+We recommend running your own instance of Tiley, ~however there is an instance running on the Heroku free plan at https://tiley.herokuapp.com that you are welcome to use for low traffic applications~.
+This instance will be shut down soon due to Heroku free plans ending.

 The best way to use Tiley is to pass the url as the default parameter when constructing a [gravatar url](https://en.gravatar.com/site/implement/images/) - this means that you can show your users gravatar if it's available and then fallback to a tiley.
 It would look something like this (don't forget to URL encode):